Life Insurance with Legionnaire’s Disease (Recovered).

 This is why…

-We wanted to take a moment and describe exactly what Legionnaire’s Disease is as well as highlight some of the most common symptoms of this disease so that we can gain a better understanding of exactly what a life insurance underwriter will be looking for when making his or her decision about you life insurance application.
+We wanted to take a moment and describe what Legionnaire’s Disease is as well as highlight some of the most common symptoms of this disease so that we can gain a better understanding of exactly what a life insurance underwriter will be looking for when making his or her decision about you life insurance application.

 Legionnaire’s Disease Defined: